fuzzballb/nd00333_AZMLND_C2/README.md

-# Delopying and exposing an AzureML auto trained model as a REST endpoint
+# Deplopying and exposing an AzureML auto trained model as a REST endpoint

 In this project AzureML is used to train a model based on marketing data from a bank.
 A selection of the optimal model is made and deployed as a REST endpoint.
 Different methods of consuming the endpoint are show.
 Finally the creation of a complete end to end deployment is done using the Python SDK.